By-Laws of Friends of Old Annville, Inc.

 Section 8.
 The secretary shall keep minutes of the meetings of the society and of the Board of Directors, and shall be responsible for correspondence.

 Section 10.
-The six members-at-large shall respectively chair the following standing committees: membership, program, newsletter, fund-raising, archives, and public relations.
+Members-at-large shall chair or co-chair the following standing committees: membership, program, newsletter, fund-raising, archives, and public relations.
+Some committees may require a co-chair.

-- The chairman for membership shall keep a record of all members, and shall delete from the membership roll the names of those whose dues are more than twelve months in arrears.
+a.
+The chairman for membership shall keep a record of all members, and shall delete from the membership roll the names of those whose dues are more than six months in arrears.

 ARTICLE V. MEETINGS